xdamah/swagger-xdamah-examples/README.md

 Again not showing here details of validation constraints.

 Will see more details in that regard later.
-If we look carefully and obviously we will see that the swagger specifications- hand written or generated or for that matter the controller code hand written or generated are the API contract.
+If we look carefully - we will see that the swagger specifications- hand written or generated or for that matter the controller code hand written or generated are the API contract.
 They both specify the same things -
 * the url path.
 * the validation constraints
 * the media types for the request and response